Skip to main content

 Cross-Table Consistency in CDAG

-The CDAG tables tell one story across five files, the same way ODAG does across six.
+The CDAG tables tell one story across six files.
 The cross-table checks that matter most:

-Every appeal in RD should match a denied or partially denied CD in Table 1.
+Every appeal in RD should match a denied or partially denied determination in CD, CDER, or PYMT_D.
 If the case IDs don't carry forward, CMS can't verify the appeal had a valid underlying determination.

-Every favorable CD, RD, or PD should have a corresponding effectuation.
-If 180 cases were approved but only 165 effectuations are in Table 4, you have either a completeness problem or 15 members who never got their drug.
+Every favorable CD, CDER, PYMT_D, or RD should have a corresponding effectuation.
+If 180 cases were approved but only 165 effectuations are in Table 5, you have either a completeness problem or 15 members who never got their drug.

 FA Rejected Claims to CD